ignatandrei/netCoreAlphabet/README.md

 Also, it wants to list the important features , that's why Expando will be mentioned and HttpClient will not be here.

+## Contribute

-The database is a json file, in the folder primaryData.
-Feel free to make a PR request
+The database is the netCoreAlphabet.json file in the https://github.com/ignatandrei/netCoreAlphabet/tree/master/primaryData

+Feel free to make a PR request !

 # .net Core A To Z
 ## A